© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Consall Lime Kilns is a scheduled monument protected by Historic England under reference 1021002.
 View the official record →

-Consall Lime Kilns is a complex of lime kilns located near Consall in Staffordshire, representing the industrial heritage of the Churnet Valley.
+Consall Lime Kilns is a collection of industrial structures located in the Churnet Valley near Consall in Staffordshire, dating from the late eighteenth and nineteenth centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021002.

 Consall Lime Kilns is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021002.